 "different probabilities of selection in the EMB sample" refers also to (1),

 "response rate differences between subgroups of the sample" refers to (2).

 Is this understanding correct?
 If so, what does sampling error (3) exactly refer to since I understand that not accounting for (1) and (2) can lead to (3)?

-#6 Updated by Olena Kaminska over 1 year ago
+#6 Updated by Olena Kaminska almost 2 years ago